Arena-Lab/udemy-course-bot/README.md

 # 🎓 Udemy Course Bot

-A professional Telegram bot that automatically scrapes free Udemy courses from multiple sources and posts them to your Telegram channel with beautiful formatting and branding.
+A professional Telegram bot that automatically scrapes free Udemy courses from DiscUdemy and posts them to your Telegram channel with beautiful formatting and branding.
+Features advanced admin controls, scheduling, and automatic deployment to VPS with 24/7 operation.

 ## ✨ Features

-- **Multi-Source Scraping**: Scrapes from 5 major coupon websites
+- **Reliable Scraping**: Scrapes from DiscUdemy and enriches with real Udemy metadata
 - **Intelligent Duplicate Detection**: Prevents posting the same course multiple times
 - **Professional Branding**: Consistent, beautiful message formatting
 - **Fully Customizable**: Easy configuration via `.env` file